“The world would be a nicer place if everyone had the ability to love as unconditionally as a dog.”- M.K. Clinton

 FAQs related to dog breeding business

 How much one makes out from a dog breeding business depends upon the type of dogs they breed and the number of litters it breeds per year.
 The approximate monthly wage is $4000-$16000.
-High-end breeds can give more money and participate in competitions or dog shows can also help in adding revenue.
+High-end breeds can give more money and participating in competitions or dog shows can also help in adding revenue.
 Moreover, winning shows will give puppies better pedigrees.

 One can start with just $500.
 Whereas, a large business that starts with many dogs may cost around $15k-$20k.
 The amount varies and depends upon factors like property renovation, kennel cost, registration, feeding, health, and other business operational cost.